That nagging knee pain during your morning walk. The shoulder ache when you reach for something high. The stiffness that greets you each morning.

 When you feel discomfort during movement, slow right down.
 Take 4-6 seconds for each part of the exercise.

 Why this works: Slower movements reduce sudden stress on your joints.
-They also help you focus on proper form.
+They also help you focus on proper form so you're not compensating in ways that make things worse.

 Real-life example: When getting up from your favourite armchair, count to three as you rise.
 This protects your knees and hips.